 I’m having technical issues or have additional questions.

-Please contact the WashU Course Evals Team at evals@wustl.edu.
+Please contact WashU Course Evals at evals@wustl.edu.
 You are also welcome to contact the appropriate school/program eval administrator as outlined below.
 Users in the College of Arts & Sciences are encouraged to first contact their department administrator.

 QP